hugomods/site/content/blog/tutorials/how-to-use-hugo-modules/index.md

 ## Import Modules

-Finally, import the modules your want.
+And then import the modules your want.

 {{< bootstrap/config-toggle hugo >}}
 module: